LoganTHarvell/LoganTHarvell.github.io/_posts/2020-05-29-fiea-game-engine.md

   * `Datum`, a vector class whose type can be determined at runtime through use of a discriminated union
 * **Runtime Type Reflection System**
   * `RTTI`, a custom base class for runtime type information
-  * `Scope`, analagous to a property table, using `HashMap`, `Vector`, and `Datum` to store key-data pairs
+  * `Scope`, analogous to a property table, using `HashMap`, `Vector`, and `Datum` to store key-data pairs
   * `Attributed`, a `Scope` derived class that supports prescribed attributes (properties)
   * `TypeManager`, a singleton that manages type-attribute registration for `Attributed` derived classes
-  * `Factory`, a templated implmentation of the abstract factory design pattern
+  * `Factory`, a templated implementation of the abstract factory design pattern
 * **Generic Parser**
-  * Utilizes the chain-of-repsonsibility pattern
+  * Utilizes the chain-of-responsibility pattern
   * Combined with `Factory`, this enables the engine to be completely data driven
   * Handler for parsing JSON data into the reflection system, enabling JSON as a configuration language
 * **Events**